grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/compactor/index.md

 The number of split groups, _N_, can also be adjusted per tenant using the `-compactor.split-groups` option.
 Increasing this value produces more compaction jobs with fewer blocks during the split stage.
 This allows multiple compactors to work on these jobs, and finish the splitting stage faster.
 However, increasing this value also generates more intermediate blocks during the split stage, which will only be reduced later in the merge stage.

 If the configuration of `-compactor.split-and-merge-shards` changes during compaction, the change will affect only the compaction of blocks which have not yet been split.
-Already split blocks will use the original configuration when merged..
+Already split blocks will use the original configuration when merged.
 The original configuration is stored in the `meta.json` of each split block.

 Splitting and merging can be horizontally scaled.
 Nonconflicting and nonoverlapping jobs will be executed in parallel.